spack/spack/lib/spack/docs/packaging_guide.rst

            example = which(self.prefix.bin.example)
            example()

-Output showing the identification of each test part after runnig the tests is illustrated below.
+Output showing the identification of each test part after running the tests is illustrated below.

 .. code-block:: console